umd-dslam/docs/src/metadata/namespace/README.md

  The directory is represented by the INodeDirectory object in memory, and `List<INode> children` is used to describe subdirectories or files in the directory; File is represented by the INodeFile object in memory, and `BlockInfo[] blocks` is used to indicate which blocks of the file are composed.

-In [Section 3.5 - Data Model](https://dsl-umd.github.io/docs/metadata/datamodel/datemodel.html), We will store all their attributes into database system and replace the corresponding functions with our database-based implementation.
+ In [Section 3.4 - Quantitative Analysis - File and Directory](https://dsl-umd.github.io/docs/analysis.html#file-and-directory), we will analyse the memory consumption of `INode`, `INodeFile` and `INodeDirectory`.

 ## File Operation